• Skip to main content

 • Gloves

-• GPS unit with built-in maps (e.g. Garmin Etrex 10), ViewRanger phone app, or equivalent.
+• GPS unit with built-in maps (e.g. Garmin Etrex 10), NZ Topo50 Offline – North App (Google OR Apple), or equivalent.

 Mega Munter